 Cedric Morris (1889–1982) was a painter of the natural world and one of the most original British artists of the twentieth century.

 Cedric Lockwood Morris was born on 11th December 1889 at Machen Lodge in Sketty, south Wales, to parents George Lockwood Morris (later Sir George Lockwood Morris, 8th Baronet) and Wilhelmina (née Cory).
-The Morris family rose to prominence in Swansea in the mid-18th century through their success in the copper smelting business.
+The Morris family rose to prominence in Swansea in the mid-eighteenth century through their success in the copper smelting business.

 Following his schooling, Morris went to join the army but failed the examinations, and in 1909, aged 19, he travelled to Port Nelson in Canada where he worked on a farm.
 By mid-1910, Morris was back in Wales, and after a brief period studying singing at the Royal Academy of Music in London, he decided to pursue his passion for art and enrolled at the Académie Delécluse in Montparnasse, Paris, in January 1914.